Prafful-Mali/edulance-docs/docs/test_planning.md

 ### Entry Criteria
 - All required features are developed and deployed to staging.
 - APIs are stable and accessible.
-- Test data is prepared for users, skills, and projects.
+- Test data is prepared for users, skills, and Post.

 ### Exit Criteria
 - All critical and major defects are resolved.